 The guru referred to on this page, is the swami-monk Yogananda (1893–1952).
 He founded Self-Realization Fellowship (SRF) and got it registered as a church in California in one of the last days in March 1935.
 He also confessed in a hand-written letter that ◦starting it was a great blunder.
 He spread his own variant of kriya-yoga.
 Its core method is the simple pranayama method termed ujjayi.
 There are books that describe it.
-The essential kriya technique is explained here.
 It is public knowledge.

 How many page visits have there been on "Yogananda pages" on the site so far?

-It could be a bit less than 30,000 page visits a year, in average - or upwards of it, if other Yogananda-related pages without "Yogananda" in the title is counted in.
+It could be a bit less than 30,000 page visits a year, in average - or rather much upwards of it when Yogananda-related pages without "Yogananda" in the title is counted in.
 At any rate, between 15 Nov 2006 and 1 Jan 2018 there were 305,000 visits to pages with "Yogananda" in the title.

 A few more might be recommended for those who are on the track to check if the Yogananda facade is fit:

 Mind that "most popular" is not always like "best".
 The Bell curve suggests the same phenomenon too in its way, as do findings of Dr Abraham Maslow in Motivation and Personality, 3rd ed, chap.
 11.